kmayerb/tcrdist3/docs/index.rst

 users have done to install tcrdist3 on OS X from scratch:

 1. Install Homebrew: https://brew.sh (copy the command from the webpage into Terminal app)
-2. In Terminal intall the following (or parasail may not build):
+2. In Terminal install the following (or parasail may not build):

 .. code-block:: none